-Determining Fluency Needs: This PDF include data regarding expected reading rates for children at different grade levels and different times in the year.
+- Determining Fluency Needs : This PDF includes data regarding expected reading rates for children at different grade levels and different times in the year.

 Phonological awareness refers to a person’s ability to recognize component speech sounds that make up spoken words.
 Essentially, words can be separated in three ways.
 The easiest is by syllable—rab-bit.
 A second way involves separating words into onsets (initial consonant[s]) and rime (the vowel and what follows) – cat = C/AT.
 The third (and most difficult) way to demonstrate phonological awareness is by dividing words into phonemes, or individual sounds – cat = C/A/T. Phonological awareness is essential for learning phonics.

 - Phonological Awareness Activities : This sequenced set of phonological awareness activities will help teachers scaffold early reading instruction.